Watch our Supporters Programme Video!

 The Supporters Programme is in line with Strategic Goals 1 and 3 of Connecting for Life: Goal 1: To improve the nation’s understanding of, and attitudes to, suicidal behaviour, mental health and wellbeing; Goal 3: To target approaches to reduce suicidal behaviour and improve mental health among priority groups.
 This programme is run to the highest standards of practice and service delivery and is underpinned by an evaluation framework as required by ‘Connecting for Life’.

-For Information on Ireland’s National Suicide Prevention Strategy use the link below:
+For Information on the National Suicide Prevention Strategy of Ireland use the link below: